MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Resolve-Page-9621-Error-Converting-Database.md

 ---
-title: "Compilation Errors When Converting a Microsoft Dynamics NAV 2017 Database" ms.custom: na ms.date: 20/11/2017 ms.reviewer: na ms.suite: na
+title: "Page 9621 Add Page Fields Error When Converting to Dynamics NAV 2018"
-ms.tgt_pltfrm: na
+description: "Explains how to resolve the compilation error that you get for Page 9621 Add Page Fields when converting a database from Dynamics NAV 2017 to 2018." ms.custom: na ms.date: 27/11/2017 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na